Stephen A. Tyler

-Stephen A. Tyler (1932-2020) was an American anthropologist and Herbert S. Autrey Professor Emeritus of Anthropology and Linguistics at Rice University.
+Stephen A. Tyler (1932–2020) was an American anthropologist and Herbert S. Autrey Professor Emeritus of Anthropology and Linguistics at Rice University.
 He is known for his works on cultural anthropology.

 Life

-Tyler was born in Hartford, IA in 1932.
+Tyler was born in Hartford, Iowa in 1932.

 An Air Force veteran of the Korean War, Tyler graduated from Simpson College with a bachelor's degree and Stanford University with a master's and Ph.D.
 He also studied the middle voice.
 In 1996, Tyler was interviewed by Scott A. Lukas for POMO Magazine.
 The article was called Beyond Alphabets: An interview with Stephen A. Tyler In this interview, he states he got the inspiration to become an anthropologist from reading Douglas Haring's 1949 textbook, Personal Character and Cultural Milieu, Gregory Bateson's 1958 book, Naven, and Ruth Benedict's 1934 book, Patterns of Culture.

 Tyler was married to Martha and had a daughter named Allison.

 Employment

 Tyler was an assistant professor of anthropology at the University of California, Davis from 1964 to 1967.

 He was an associate professor at Tulane University in New Orleans, LA from 1967 to 1970.

 In 1970, he became a member of the anthropology department at Rice University in Houston, TX.
 The department was newly formed and Tyler became the first head of the department at that time.

-During his time as a professor, Tyler was also Associate Editor for American Ethnologist (1973-1976), Annual Review of Anthropology (1973-1992), Cultural Anthropology (1984-1993), and the Journal of Anthropological Research (1981-2010).
+During his time as a professor, Tyler was also Associate Editor for American Ethnologist (1973–1976), Annual Review of Anthropology (1973–1992), Cultural Anthropology (1984–1993), and the Journal of Anthropological Research (1981–2010).